 Hong Kong ended up being a big surprise for me.
-I spent 3 days in Hong Kong as a little stop on my (really long) way back home to Canada.
-I didn’t expect to like it; after spending so long in Southeast Asia I figured it would just be a big, modern, city.
+I spent 3 days in Hong Kong as a little stop on my (really long) way back home to Canada after a few months in SE Asia.
+I didn’t expect to like it; after spending so long in I figured it would just be a big, modern, city.
 But, I was surprised by what I found and actually loved my short time in Hong Kong.
 Enough that I hope to go back one day.
 However, as much as I loved the food, sites, and attractions I didn’t love the price tag that came with this city.
 Hong Kong is expensive.
 But, as I found out, it doesn’t have to break the bank.
 Here are my top 5 tips for exploring Hong Kong on a budget.

 Hong Kong has an incredible food scene and the best part is that a lot of the best things to eat are cheap or at least very affordable.
 As with many other places in Asia, I recommend you take advantage of the street food options (make sure to try egg waffles!).
 Also keep your eye on where the locals go.
 A lot of times these are tiny little vendors squished into the bottom of buildings and down alley ways.
 If you see a big line of locals- it’s a good sign.
 I found a Michelin-rated dumpling place thanks to doing this and it ended up being one of my favourite foodie spots.
 You can read more about that here.